 Any grantee shall promptly notify the State in writing of any significant changes in the organization’s structure, leadership or financial circumstances that could affect services provided under the grant contract resulting from this application.

 All Tennessee Arts Commission sponsored programs, services, and facilities are fully accessible to all Tennessee artists and citizens.
 Artists representing Tennessee’s diverse artistic and cultural heritage are urged to apply and participate in programs and activities.
 No person on the basis of race, color, national origin, disability, age, religion or sex shall be excluded from participation in, or be denied benefits of, or otherwise be subject to discrimination of services, programs and employment provided by the Commission and its contracting agencies.
 If an individual believes he or she has been subjected to discrimination, he/she should contact the Commission’s Director of Arts Access, Kim Johnson, (615) 532-9797.

 New Schools exist in the New Schools phase for project years 1-2 and become Mentor Schools during project year 3 before graduating as Expert Schools.
 Arts360 grant funds are only available to New and Mentor Schools for project years 1-3.
 Expert Schools are not eligible for Arts360 grant funds beyond project year 3.

-- Must be a Title I public school in Tennessee
+- Must be a public school in Tennessee serving grades PK-12

 - 75% commitment from school faculty